BBO-repo/ros-exercise/README.md

 ![lio sam map](images/lio-sam-generated-map.png)

+Remarks:
+- We can see that the generated map has a drift in the z-axis as if there was a slope.
+This point should be further investigate.

 ### 6. Modify the LIO-SAM to use the generated map for localization
 I've spent some time to dive into LIO-SAM computation details and to have localization using LIO-SAM generated map.
 I've read the official LIO-SAM [paper](https://github.com/TixiaoShan/LIO-SAM/blob/master/config/doc/paper.pdf), spend (long) time reading LIO-SAM code and also got inspired of existing code dealing with same topic [[1](https://github.com/huiyan-dev/pcd-map-localization), [2](https://github.com/BALA22-cyber/Liosam_relocalization), [3](https://github.com/Gaochao-hit/LIO-SAM_based_relocalization), [4](https://github.com/shallowlife/SC-LIO-SAM_based_relocalization), [5](https://github.com/1475015695/liosam_liauto?tab=readme-ov-file)].<br>